-Haa Valley accommodation - Heritage Lodge
+Haa Valley camps - Heritage Lodge

 This gorgeous heritage lodge is one of a fascinating kind in Bhutan.
 A traditional mud-walled 100 year old farmhouse has been beautifully renovated and restored in recent years to provide stylish and comfortable accommodation to travellers heading off the beaten track into the western valley of Haa.
 Situated in the picturesque village of Lechu the final approach to the farmhouse is on foot, on a stone path between fields.